LukaszZAtos/ansible/README.md

 1. Constructs the API endpoint URL.
 2. Makes a GET request to the API.
-3. Parses the response to find the last job ID.
+3. Parses the response to find the most recent job ID.
 4. Handles potential exceptions and errors.

 ## Function: `check_ansible_job_status(api_url, api_token, job_id)`